 Terry Randolph – Persona 5 (Playstation 4), Prey (Xbox One), and Overwatch (Playstation 4)

-While I have been absolutely glued to Persona 5 (because it’s the kind of game that’s difficult to break away from once you start it up), my friend bought me a game they have raved about nonstop and sworn I’d absolutely love for my birthday: Prey.
+While I have been absolutely glued to Persona 5 (because it’s the kind of game that’s difficult to break away from once you start it up), my friend bought me a game they have raved about nonstop and sworn I’d absolutely love for my birthday: Prey, I figured I’d give it a try now that I’m using the best guide to Garry’s Mod server hosting here.
 The studio behind the new reboot, Arkane Studios, has become one of my favorite video game developers to follow.
 I absolutely enjoyed Dishonored (and have yet to finish Dishonored 2 but enjoyed it when I played it).
 I also love the approach that Arkane took with this game; it’s a spiritual successor to System Shock 2.
 Exploration, suspense, science fiction, it has all the elements to create an excitingly terrifying game.
 I am going to have to steel my resolve in no longer purchasing games: I feel like I’ve been falling back into bad habits that I hope to eliminate quickly.